-We want to fundamentally change the current approach to physical computer interfaces, close the gap between human and computer for individuals with disabilities, creatives, musicians, researchers and device manufacturers.
+We want to fundamentally change the current approach to physical computer interfaces and close the expressive gap between human and computer for individuals with disabilities, creatives, musicians, researchers and device manufacturers.

-We take our inspiration from the playing of a musical instruments where a vast amount of expression and device control can come from just 3 or 4 input sources that when used together can create all the melodies and harmonics that are possible to play and hear.
+We take our inspiration from the playing of a musical instruments where a vast amount of expression and device control can come from just 3 or 4 input sources.
+When connected together we can create all the melodies and harmonics that are possible to play and hear.

 By allowing the existing ecosystem of controllers and input devices to work in symphony and do more across computing platforms (PC, macOS, Android, iOS) and software applications, EE will make traditional control devices and accessibility technology more cost effective, compatible and simpler to roll out.
 Most importantly we make computers and devices more accessible to all creators.
 EE will empower research and support teams within organizations to create quick custom access solutions for individuals with disabilities, using new I/O technologies with off the shelf devices and components that in conjunction with the EE software are easy to adapt and implement across any software application or task.